8 Best Examples of Data Analyst Resume

 • Identified

-Make the CV ATS compliant
+Make the CV ATS-compliant

 The Applicant Tracking System, or ATS, is software used to filter applicants’ resumes.
 This software checks for specific keywords in the application; if an applicant’s resume does not contain the right keywords, the applicant may be disqualified automatically by ATS, even if they are otherwise qualified for the position.
-So, ensure your resume has all the keywords mentioned in the job description.
+So, ensure yours has all the keywords mentioned in the job description.

 Key Takeaways